Chauncey Stillman: Career

-Stillman served as a director of Freeport Minerals Company (later Freeport--McMoRan), beginning in December 1931.
+Stillman served as a director of Freeport Minerals Company (later Freeport–McMoRan), beginning in December 1931.

 In 1937, he founded, underwrote, and was president of Free America, Inc. and edited the monthly magazine Free America with Ralph Borsodi and Herbert Agar.
 Through 1947, the magazine promoted agrarianism, distributism, the idea of spreading land-ownership to the entire population, and decentralization, expressing his belief "that independence could only be found in a society with decentralized business and political power."
 Douglas Dewey notes, “By no means was he enamored with socialism or communism.
 He believed in the free market but he also believed strongly in patronage.”

-During World War II, Stillman served as an air combat intelligence officer with Air Group 20 on the USS Enterprise CV-6 and USS Lexington CV-16, and fought in the Battle of Leyte Gulf in October of 1944.
+During World War II, Stillman served as an air combat intelligence officer with Air Group 20 on the USS Enterprise CV-6 and USS Lexington CV-16, and fought in the Battle of Leyte Gulf in October 1944.
 He later served as a staff officer with the United States National Security Council.

 As a civilian in 1947, he worked for the newly created United States Department of Defense under its first secretary, James Forrestal.
 A short time later, he worked for the Central Intelligence Agency through 1951.